Pursuit of Goeben and Breslau: Long-term consequences

-Although a relatively minor 'action' and perhaps not widely known historical event, the escape of Goeben to Constantinople and its eventual annexation to Turkey ultimately precipitated some of the most dramatic naval chases of the 20th century.
+Although a relatively minor 'action' and perhaps not a widely known historical event, the escape of Goeben to Constantinople and its eventual annexation to Turkey ultimately precipitated some of the most dramatic naval chases of the 20th century.
 It also assisted in helping to shape the eventual splitting up of the Ottoman Empire into the many states we know today.

-General Ludendorff stated in his memoirs that he believed the entry of the Turks into the war allowed the outnumbered Central Powers to fight on for two years longer than they would have been able on their own, a view shared by historian Ian F.W.
+General Ludendorff stated in his memoirs that he believed the entry of the Ottomans into the war allowed the outnumbered Central Powers to fight on for two years longer than they would have been able on their own, a view shared by historian Ian F.W.
 Beckett.

 The war was extended to the Middle East with main fronts of Gallipoli, the Sinai and Palestine, Mesopotamia, and the Caucasus.
 The course of the war in the Balkans was also influenced by the entry of the Ottoman Empire on the side of the Central Powers.
 Had the war ended in 1916, some of the bloodiest engagements, such as the Battle of the Somme, would have been avoided.
-The United States might not have been drawn from its policy of isolation to intervene in a foreign war.
+The United States might not have been drawn from the policy of isolation to intervene in a foreign war.

+The Gallipoli campaign is considered to be the beginning of Australian and New Zealand national consciousness, an event which would not have taken place without the Ottoman entry into the war.
+The anniversary of the landings, 25 April, is known as ANZAC Day, the most significant commemoration of military casualties and veterans in the two countries, surpassing Remembrance Day (Armistice Day).

-In allying with the Central Powers, Turkey shared their fate in ultimate defeat.
-This gave the allies the opportunity to carve up the collapsed Ottoman Empire to suit their political whims.
+In allying with the Central Powers, the Ottoman Empire shared their fate in ultimate defeat.
+This gave the allies the opportunity to carve up the collapsed Empire to suit their political whims.
 Many new nations were created including Syria, Lebanon, Saudi Arabia and Iraq.